KoYeJoon/2dFace_to_3dFace/README.md

 ### How to make 2d face to 3d face?
 you can use easily !!

+1. put in your custom image or video in ./data_input directory

+2. run !!
 ```
 python main.py [--arguments]
 ```

 Below is argument list.
 ```
+[--opt] : image/ video default : image
 [--test_img_path] : your custom image input image
 [--objface_results_dir] : where to save .obj face files
 ```